-Steve believes in child-centered, hands-on, creative learning.
+Steve began his tenure as Head of School at Westside School in Seattle, Washington in 2018.
+He believes in child-centered, hands-on, creative learning.
 He understands that quality education is a cumulative, integrated process, and that a strong school community fosters growth and learning, and nurtures respect, responsibility and risk-taking.
-He is dedicated to working with professional educators who teach to the whole child and have a strong foundation in developmentally appropriate practice, giving children meaningful choices and a clear path to discover who they are.
+He is proud to lead a team of professional educators who teach to the whole child and have a strong foundation in developmentally appropriate practice, giving children meaningful choices and a clear path to discover who they are.

 If you are curious about Steve’s own journey, from traditional English boarding schools to schools where he is so passionate about child-centered, hands-on, creative learning, you are welcome to read his essay Seven Thousand Miles.

 Steve has a M.Ed. in Teacher Training from the University of Massachusetts, Amherst and a B.A. in Linguistics and French from the University of York in England.
 He is enthusiastic about the arts and enjoys writing and directing theatre.
 He ran a summer theatre program in Denver for elementary, middle and high school students for a decade and has directed dozens of plays, even as a school head.
 He performs skit comedy from time to time and writes for fun when time allows.
 He has been published in several newspapers and magazines.